 Canal of Nuck hydrocele is a cystic collection which results from the imbalance between fluid production and absorption by the peritoneum 3.
 It is a disorder of female infants and childhood, however may present in adults 4.

-On clinical examination, a swelling at the inguinal/labia is noted.
+On clinical examination, a swelling at the inguinal region/labia is noted.
 Being irreducible differentiates it from an inguinal hernia.
-Also Valsalva maneuver is done to help to differentiate, where a hernia is expected to enlarge while a hydrocele does not 3,4.
+Also a Valsalva maneuver is done to help to differentiate, whereby a hernia will enlarge, while a hydrocele will not 3,4.

 Imaging is primarily done using ultrasound.
-It is simple, noninvasive, and radiation-free.
+It is simple, non-invasive, and radiation-free.
 It identifies the contents of the swelling with real time imaging to help differentiate it from herniating bowel or pelvic organs.
 Canal of Nuck hydrocele appears as an anechoic thin walled cyst connected to the inguinal canal 3,4.

-Cross sectional imaging: preferably magnetic resonance imaging (MRI) to help evaluate deeper intrapelvic component, and to accurately identify the components of the swelling and signs of complications in cases of inflammation/infection 3.
+Cross-sectional imaging: preferably MRI to help evaluate the deeper intrapelvic component, and to accurately identify the components of the swelling and signs of complications in cases of inflammation/infection 3.
 CT is second-line to avoid ionizing radiation, especially when imaging infants.

 In the presented case, CT images were unfortunately the only available images.
 However, it is recommended to do MRI if the diagnosis is still doubtful on US.
 In this case, the cyst was surgically removed.